FLUX-SE/all_docs/documentation/5_Band_Settings.md

 By default the maximum value issued from all channels feeding the side chain is retained as source for processing.
 This manner, the space information is kept for the processed multi-channel signals.

 When disabled, every channel uses its own value for individual processing.
-This configuration may be used in con- junction with the MS width section which encode the signal in MS before processing, and decode at the output.
+This configuration may be used in conjunction with the MS width section which encode the signal in MS before processing, and decode at the output.
 This manner, the M signal can be processed while keeping the S channel untouched.